-Consumers continually demonstrate that corporate social responsibility and sustainability practices drive their purchasing decisions.
+Consumers continually demonstrate that corporate social responsibility and sustainability practices drive purchasing decisions.

 More than a third of the 2.2 billion tons of carbon dioxide released into the atmosphere each year comes from North American homes, offices, and other buildings.
-Living in smaller, more energy efficient spaces is the cheapest and most economical way to make a dent in greenhouse gas emissions; the trend towards micro-apartments and co-living arrangements only demonstrates that the public takes environmental matters seriously when making personal choices around housing.
+Living in smaller, more energy-efficient spaces is the cheapest and most economical way to make a dent in greenhouse gas emissions; the trend towards micro-apartments and co-living arrangements only demonstrates that the public takes environmental matters seriously when making personal choices around housing.
 But beyond this more sustainable end result, our individual products boast many important, environmentally-sustainable features.

 And all Resource Furniture products comply with CARB2/TSCA Title VI, the formaldehyde emissions standards set forth by the EPA.